vdubus/HelpfulDocumentation/tools/ide.md

 ## [Atom](https://atom.io/)

-A nice text editor with lot of functionalities and package that you can install to match your needs.
-A very good free alternative to [SublimeText](https://www.sublimetext.com/).
+A nice text editor developed and maintained by GitHub, with lot of functionalities and package that you can install to match your needs.

 ### Recommanded [packages](https://atom.io/packages)